oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_autonomous_database_clones_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>A list of the <a href='https://docs.cloud.oracle.com/Content/General/Concepts/identifiers.htm'>OCIDs</a> of the network security groups (NSGs) that this resource belongs to.
-Setting this to an empty array after the list is created removes the resource from all NSGs.
+                                            <div>The list of <a href='https://docs.cloud.oracle.com/Content/General/Concepts/identifiers.htm'>OCIDs</a> for the network security groups (NSGs) to which this resource belongs.
+Setting this to an empty list removes all resources from all NSGs.
 For more information about NSGs, see <a href='https://docs.cloud.oracle.com/Content/Network/Concepts/securityrules.htm'>Security Rules</a>. **NsgIds restrictions:** - Autonomous Databases with private access require at least 1 Network Security Group (NSG).
-The nsgIds array cannot be empty.</div>
+The nsgIds list cannot be empty.</div>
                                         <br/>
                                                         </td>
             </tr>